gradle/gradle/design-docs/features/build-platform/README.md

 ### Open issues

-- Init scripts that are hosted outside of the build platform JAR file.
+- Init scripts that are hosted in a different location than the corresponding meta-data file.
 - Can custom plugins be applied as part of executing the init script (see next story).

 ## Story - Gradle supports applying a custom plugin (from outside distribution) from an init script